 Certain kinds of error are disproportionately found in the medical negligence statistics.
-Let’s take a look at a few of the most common medical negligence cases:
+According to https://bronx-injury-lawyers.com, these are the most common medical negligence cases:

 If a doctor tells a patient that they’ve got something that they haven’t, then this can cause harm in a whole range of ways.
 They might receive treatment with adverse side effects, to treat a condition that they don’t have.
 Moreover, the real cause of the problem will go unaddressed for longer.
 Given that many serious conditions are time-sensitive when it comes to treatment, this is something which can have serious knock-on effects.

 A misdiagnosis will need to satisfy the criteria for medical negligence.
 The person making the diagnosis will need to fall below the standard set by a competent peer.
 This is where specialist legal representation can be invaluable, as they’ll have the contacts necessary to get the appropriate expertise in.

 If you’ve given the wrong medication, then the consequences might be equally severe.
 In some cases, they can be very debilitating; you’ll get the side-effects of the medication without any of the benefits.
 The dose you’re prescribed also matters.